Academic Calendar

 3 Credits Weekly (3-0-1)

-Students investigate mechanisms of gene regulation in prokaryotes and eukaryotes through a critical analysis of primary literature.
+Students investigate mechanisms of gene regulation in prokaryotes and eukaryotes.
 Transcriptional, post-transcriptional, translational, post-translational and epigenetic regulatory mechanisms are explored.
-Students demonstrate their understanding through oral and written analyses.
+Through the evaluation of primary research papers, students develop their ability to communicate about experimental design in molecular biology.

 Prerequisites: Minimum grades of C- in GENE 369 and GENE 370.